IBM/owperf/README.md

 The general operation of a test is simple:
 1. **Setup**: the tool creates the test action, test trigger, and a number of rules that matches the ratio tunable above.
 1. **Test**: the tool fires up a specified number of concurrent clients - a master and workers.
    1. Each client wakes up once every _delta_ msec (iteration) and invokes the specified activity: either the trigger (for rule testing) or multiple concurrent actions - matching the ratio tunable.
-All invocations are asynchronous.
+Action invocations can be blocking.
-   1. After each client has completed a number of initial iterations (warmup), measurement begins, controlled by the master client, for either a specified number of iterations or speficied time.
+   1. After each client has completed a number of initial iterations (warmup), measurement begins, controlled by the master client, for either a specified number of iterations or specified time.
    1. At the end of the measurement, each client retrieves the activation records of its triggers and/or actions, and generates summary data that is sent to the master, which generates and prints the final results.
 1. **Teardown**: clean up the OpenWhisk assets created during setup